elocremarc/Plantbox/README.md

 $ kill XXXX
 ```
 ### Troubleshooting
-This was made using a cannon 60D you might not
+This was made using a cannon 60D you might not have a cannon camera.
+Therefore